htmlfiles.txt.$ find . -path ./private -prune -o -name '*.html' -print > htmlfiles.txt

 $ find . \(-path ./private -o -path ./photos -o -path ./ellen/restricted -o -path ./ellen/keepout\) -prune -o -name '*.html' -print > htmlfiles.txt find: invalid expression; you have used a binary operator '-o' with nothing before it.

-If you omit just the first space after the \(
+If you omit just the first space after the \(, you would get

 the error message above.
 But if you omit just the space before the